The Flying Fickle Finger of Fate

 In the early 1980s, I was a graduate student at the University of Windsor in Southwestern Ontario.
 Windsor has the distinction for Canadians as being one of the few places where we travel north to enter the continental USA since Detroit is actually north of Windsor – remember that for some trivia contest.
 We often went to Detroit in spite of its less than desirable reputation for safety.
 In the biomechanics lab, we used 16mm film and it was just cheaper and quicker to have the film developed in Detroit.
 I bought my very first pair of contact lenses from an OPSM optical store there.
 Also, if you wanted great Greek or Mexican food, you’d go to Greek Town or Mexican Village, respectively.
 My graduate supervisor turned me on to a fantastic square Detroit-style pizza in a neighbourhood that you likely wouldn’t go to after dark.
 But, it was amazing!

 I lived near the tunnel to the USA that exited at the Renaissance Center in downtown Detroit.
 From this point, the major roads of Detroit peeled off like the spokes of a bicycle wheel.
 Sometimes, for something to do, I’d take a drive out Jefferson Avenue, which runs northeast from the tunnel exit.
-A few kilometers out is Grosse Point, a pretty ritzy neighbourhood and good for a “sticky beak”, as some say in Australia (it’s rhyming slang for “peak”).
+A few kilometers out is Grosse Point, a pretty ritzy neighbourhood and good for a “sticky beak”, as some say in Australia (it’s rhyming slang for “peek”).

 On this particular day, it was bright and sunny, a warm but not hot day.
 The road was three lanes wide and as I approached a light just turning red, I was in the middle lane, with two cars ahead of me.
 It has always been my habit to regularly check my rearview mirror, even when I am stopped at a light.
 As I looked up, I noticed a taxi approaching the light in my lane.
 Taxis in the 1980s were big sedans with V8 engines.
 It was pretty clear that it was moving pretty quickly so I kept my eyes on my mirror.
 “This guy’s not slowing down,” I thought to myself.
 It became quite apparent that there was no way the driver could stop without hitting me.
 I had a split-second to decide what to do.

 Fortunately, the lane to my left only had one car in it, so there was room for me to shift over.
 Within a second or so of me leaving my lane, the taxi, which had still not applied its brakes, slammed into the car that was in front of the spot I had just left.
 That car then smashed into the front car, pushing it into the T-intersection.
-Luckily, there were no cars moving through the intersection otherwise a three-car accident could have been much worse.
+Luckily, no cars were moving through the intersection otherwise a three-car accident could have been much worse.
 There is no doubt that, had I remained where I was in my small, Japanese compact car, I would have resembled an accordion.
 My injuries would have been devastating, I believe.

 The taxi driver wasn’t injured and she immediately got out of her car.
 She was extremely agitated and possibly in shock from the accident.
 I stuck around to check on her and stayed to give my account to the police when they arrived.
-Apparently, the taxi driver had been robbed somewhere back on Jefferson and the thief took off on a bicycle, according to the driver.
+The taxi driver had been robbed somewhere back on Jefferson and the thief took off on a bicycle, according to the driver.
 She said she was trying to catch him but he must have gone through the intersection while the light was red.
-Obviously, she only had her eyes on him as she roared towards the intersection.
+She only had her eyes on him as she roared towards the intersection.
 I can’t recall seeing anyone on a bicycle but my attention was focused on what I saw heading my way in my mirror, so the cyclist could have easily escaped my attention.
 I felt very bad for the taxi driver.
 The last thing I remember was her sitting on the curb, her head in her hands, and a Detroit cop putting his hand on her shoulder.

 Of course, there may have been other times when fate just missed me.
 In high school, I remember being chased by someone onto a busy street in Newmarket where a driver had to lay on the horn and screech to a stop to avoid hitting me.
-Or, the time in Nadi, Fiji, my very first time being anywhere in the world where people drive on the left-hand side of the road, when, looking the wrong way, I stepped off the curb and almost stepped into oblivion: a taxi driver missing me by a couple of centimeters.
+Or, the time in Nadi, Fiji, my very first time being anywhere in the world where people drive on the left-hand side of the road, when, looking the wrong way, I stepped off the curb and almost stepped into oblivion: a taxi driver missing me by a couple of centimetres.

 People like to think that ‘things happen for a reason’ and might look at my brushes with death as proof that I am supposed to be sitting in my kitchen right now, working from home during a global pandemic, and typing these words.
 Or, that I was meant to meet my wife and together we had to have our four children to fulfill some sort of destiny.